Clancy was the representative for Ohio’s 2nd congressional district and was a Republican. He served from 1961 to 1976.

-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Clancy is shown as a purple triangle. (analysis methodology)
+Clancy is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Clancy sponsored bills primarily in these issue areas:

 Taxation (24%) Social Welfare (19%) Crime and Law Enforcement (13%) Government Operations and Politics (13%) Labor and Employment (9%) Education (7%) Armed Forces and National Security (7%) Agriculture and Food (7%)

 Some of Clancy’s most recently sponsored bills include...

 - H.R.
 15663 (94th): A bill to amend the Occupational Safety and Health Act of 1970 ...

 - H.R.
 15009 (94th): A bill for the relief of Amy Chan.

 - H.R.
 14887 (94th): A bill to amend the Internal Revenue Code of 1954 to prohibit ...

 - H.R.
 14888 (94th): A bill to amend the Internal Revenue Code of 1954 to allow ...

 - H.R.
 14574 (94th): A bill to increase for a 5-year period the duty on certain ...